For Better, For Murder

-This edition was published by Midnight Ink on September 8, 2009 in paperback and has 288 pages.
+cozy mystery in Paperback edition that was published by Midnight Ink on September 8, 2009 and has 288 pages.

 First in the Broken Vows mystery series, this story is set in Wachobe, a small tourist town in the Finger Lakes area in upstate New York and revolves around Jolene Asdale, a dealer in specialty cars.

 I enjoyed the story in general.
 Bork has created a very homey town with an interesting cast of characters…a full range of personalities from the decent to the nicely self-serving to the outright villainous.